 BEST DAYS TO VISIT FOR LOW CROWDS: The Christmas season has become an increasingly popular time to visit Silver Dollar City, especially on weekends.
 The park has reached maximum capacity on some Saturdays, with folks waiting hours in traffic just trying to get into parking lots, only to be turned away at the entry gates.

 If you are not a fan of large crowds, avoid visiting on Saturdays in November and December, but especially on warmer weather days.
 Sundays can also be very busy, but not always.

-For the lowest crowds, the best days to visit are Wednesday or Thursday.
+For the smallest crowds, the best days to visit are Mondays or Thursdays.

-If a weekend is the only time that works for your schedule, plan to either arrive before the park opens or wait until later in the evening (after 7 p.m.) to visit.
+If a weekend is the only time that works for your schedule, plan to either arrive at least 1-2 hours before the park opens or wait until later in the evening (after 6 p.m.) to visit.
 A large portion of the crowd tends to leave right after the first parade at 6 p.m. so parking spots and space in the park is more available after that point.

 THE WEATHER: SDC is an outdoor theme park so be prepared for varying weather conditions.
 In Southwest Missouri, we can enjoy a sunny 60 degree day only to see temperatures plummet into the 30s the very next day.
 Wear layered clothing to stay comfortable while roaming the park, enjoying the rides, or sitting inside a heated theatre or restaurant.
 Locker rentals are available ($3/day) if you need to store coats or other items.
 Some rides are unable to operate if temperatures are too cold and the City will close completely if winter weather is too extreme.